| The

 allowing a safe and much easier microsurgical removal with lower rates

-The goal of pre-radiosurgical embolization is to make
+of morbidity and mortality. | Pre-radiosurgical embolization: The goal of pre-radiosurgical embolization is to make

 radiosurgery feasible and to minimize the bleeding risk in the latency